-Quality Upgrading and the Stages of Diversification, with Fidel Perez-Sebastian and Nikola Spatafora, March 2017.
+Upgrading and Export Performance in the Asian Growth Miracle, with Fidel Perez-Sebastian and Nikola Spatafora, May 2019.
 Download PDF file.

-Using a newly constructed dataset on trade in services for 192 countries from 1970 to 2014, this paper shows that services currently constitute one-fifth of world trade and an increasingly important component of global production.
-A detailed analysis of patterns and stylized facts reveals that exports of services are not only gaining strong momentum and catching up with exports of goods in many countries, but they could also trigger a new wave of trade globalization.
-Research applications of the trade in service dataset on structural transformation, resilience, labor reallocation, and income distribution are outlined.
+Using a newly constructed dataset on trade in services for 192 countries from 1970 to 2014, this paper shows that exports of services are not only gaining strong momentum and catching up with exports of goods in many countries, but they could also trigger a new wave of trade globalization.
+More importantly the paper shows that traded services are much more resilient compared to traded goods during bad economic times.